shepherd-06/Tampere-IOT-Project/readme.md

 ![30 Day Usage Forecast of Beach-Kentaa from Feb 12 to Mar 12](https://github.com/shepherd-06/Tampere-IOT-Project/blob/master/images/plot_1_prediction.png)

+### Deployment

+This project is deployed at `https://imagine2024.ibtehaz.xyz`.
+The website is optimized for PC only at this moment.

 ## Acknowledgements

-This project was developed for the Tampere City IoT Hackathon on June 11.
-Special thanks to the organizers and participants for their support and collaboration.
+This project was developed for the Imagine 2024 Tampere Program on June 11.
+Special thanks to the organizers and participants for their support and collaboration and to Wpice for the dataset.

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is ~~licensed under the MIT License.
+See the LICENSE file for details.~~ unlicensed.

 ## Contact

 For any questions or suggestions, please contact:

-* Name: Mohammad Asif Ibtehaz
+- Name: Mohammad Asif Ibtehaz
-* Email: `asif.ibtehaz@tuni.fi`
+- Email: `asif.ibtehaz@tuni.fi`